lancebecker/vimconfig/README.md

 [sparkup](https://github.com/rstacruz/sparkup) | A parser for a condensed HTML format. | `,e` [nerdcommenter](https://github.com/scrooloose/nerdcommenter) | The premier commenting tool. | `c<space>`
 [matchit](https://github.com/mirell/vim-matchit) | Import of Benji Fisher's matchit vim plugin, with history, extends `%` support.
-[supertab](https://github.com/ervandew/supertab) | Perform all your vim insert mode completions with Tab.
+[supertab](https://github.com/ervandew/supertab) | Perform all your vim insert mode completions with Tab. | `<tab>` [ultisnips](https://github.com/SirVer/ultisnips) | This is an implementation of TextMates Snippets for the Vim Text Editor.
+It has all features of TextMates Snippets and then some. | `K`